OsswaCh/PROXYM/First Draft.md

 Despite being left out by ford and his contemporaries, the production flow principles were rediscovered by Taiichi Ohno*, the originator of  the Toyota production system* after the end of WW2.
 One this he always said is “I learned everything I know from Henry Ford, except I found a way, to do it with high variety and low volume.
 Ford can only do it with low variety and high volume”(LEO, n.d.)
 The main goal behind their innovation was to create a product journey centered around the customer and that focuses in efficient production while maintaining  high variety and low volume.

-The Toyota team then then came to create the concept of value stream mapping where for each product family* they detailed every step of the creation of either the entire product on its indivisual components.
+The Toyota team then  came to create the concept of value stream mapping where for each product family* they detailed every step of the creation of either the entire product on its indivisual components.

 The mapping then goes as follows: we have the raw elements that will eventually make their way to the customer in a different form: final product.
 Identify the individual steps of that process in each one of them, and then start your classification: which of these steps are waste and which are value that the customer would be willing to finance.